BrandonTDiep/Username-Password-Autentication-System/README.md

 **Tech used:** Python

-This project was built with mainly Python.
+This project was built with Python.
 To store user's information, sqlite3 was used as the database.
 PySimpleGUI created the username/password autentication system interface.

 ## Lessons Learned: